Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 Technology Used to Catch Soft Fraud

-• AI-powered image analysis — Detects photo metadata tampering, old vs. new damage patterns, and VIN mismatches in claim photos
+• AI-powered image analysis — Detects photo metadata tampering, old vs. new damage patterns, and VIN mismatches

 • Predictive modeling — Flags claims that statistically deviate from expected costs or patterns

-• Telematics & vehicle data — Usage-based programs record driving behavior, mileage, and location that can contradict a claim
+• Telematics & vehicle data — Usage-based programs record driving behavior, mileage, and location that can directly contradict a claim

 Technology Used to Catch Hard Fraud